Asynchronous Global Protocols, Precisely: Full Proofs

 \begin{remark}[Session Interleaving and Delegation] This calculus excludes session interleaving and delegation elements.
 This choice was made by Ghilezan et al.~\cite{GPPSY2023}, to simplify the calculus by Coppo et al.~\cite{CDPY2015} and focus on subtyping.
 For more detail and examples of how to tackle this, see the work by Coppo et al.~\cite{CDYP13} and van den Heuvel and P\'erez~\cite{Van_den_Heuvel2022-hr}. \end{remark}

 \myparagraph{Typing Judgements.} We write $\stJudge{\mpEnv}{P}{\stT}$ to denote that process $P$ has local type $\stT$ under process variable environment $\mpEnv$, and $\stJudge{}{h}{\quH}$ to denote that queue $h$ has queue type $\quH$.
-The typing rules for processes and queues are collected in \cref{sec:app:process-typing}, and we give the subtyping rule:
+The typing rules for processes are standard and are shared by both the top-down and bottom-up systems.
+We write $\mpEnv$ for the process-variable and expression-variable context, mapping process variables to their local types and expression variables to their sorts. \RULE{T-$\mpNil$} types the inactive process; \RULE{T-Var} and \RULE{T-Rec} allow recursion at the process level; \RULE{T-$\oplus$} and \RULE{T-$\&$} allow typing of selections and branchings; \RULE{T-Cond} types conditionals; and the subsumption rule \RULE{T-Sub} allows for subtyping.
+Queue rules type the empty queue, single messages, and concatenation.
+We assume a separate sorting system for expressions, at least providing judgements of the form $\stJudge{\mpEnv}{e}{\tyBool}$ and $\stJudge{\mpEnv}{e}{\tyInt}$ for boolean and integer expressions. \begin{definition}[Typing Rules for Processes~\cite{GPPSY2023}] \leavevmode